joerivanveen/faq-with-categories/faq-with-categories/readme.txt

 - `#ruigehond010_faq` -> `.ruigehond010.faq`
 - `#ruigehond010_more` -> `.ruigehond010.more`
 - `#ruigehond010_no_results_warning` -> `.ruigehond010.no-results-warning`
-In addition, the `choose-category` select list dropped the `faq` class and you can now target it with `.ruigehond010.choose-category`
+In addition, the `choose-category` select list dropped the `faq` class, you can now target it with `.ruigehond010.choose-category`
 If you use a single and / or archive template, you may need to update the id’s to classes there as well.